Our Partner Family

 Kokou is a custodian at MonticelloHigh School and Eya is a stay-at-home mom.

-The Ayite Family will be one of the first homeowners in the new Sunrise Park.
+The Ayite Family were among the first homeowners in the national precedent-setting Sunrise Park neighborhood.

 Creating opportunities for home ownership is the core of what Habitat does.